Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ## To Do Improvements

+- [x] Re-design Node.Js back-end to be hybrid with more socials and countries.
+Design Patterns.
 - [ ] Add other countries in addition to Italy.
 - [ ] Add other socials (e.g. Instagram).
 - [ ] Re-implement front-end using Vue.js or similar frameworks.
-- [x] Re-design Node.Js back-end to be hybrid with more socials and countries.
-Design Patterns...

 ## License :copyright: